Industry News

 Construction liens and lien waivers are important tools within the construction payments landscape.
 Construction liens are legal claims for payment on services or products a contractor has used to improve a property on behalf of an owner.
 Liens get registered to real estate titles on the property and can impact the property owner in the future, which makes them effective tools for contractors to ensure prompt payment.

 A lien waiver is a document a contractor signs after being paid that relinquishes the ability to file a lien on the property for that payment.
 Owners may require a completed lien waiver before issuing payment to a contractor, and obtaining this paperwork may involve a lot of time-consuming back-and-forths.
-Send an appropriate lien waiver, often a conditional lien waiver, with the invoice to expedite the payment and paperwork process.
+Send an appropriate lien waiver, often a conditional lien waiver, with the invoice to expedite the construction payment and paperwork process.

 4. Invoice quickly